My First Time: At A Sauna

 Well, yes… and they can also be a “lucky dip” of experiences and great place to hang out.
 Buzz Lightyear* tells of his first time visiting a sauna – and warns of the perils of wearing glasses!

-Back in 2008, when I was in my mid 20s, my partner and I had been to the Big Gay Out and on the Sunday afternoon we ended up at Centurian in Auckland.
-We were in the beginnings of the relationship and starting to have sex, but we hadn’t really discussed going to a sauna.
+Back in 2008, when I was in my mid 20s, my partner and I had a weekend away in Christchurch, and on the Sunday afternoon we ended up at Menfriends.
+We were in the first few months of the relationship and had been having a lot of sex, but we hadn’t really discussed going to a sauna.
 It was his idea because he asked if I’d ever been to a sauna and I said I hadn’t but, yeah, it sounded like a good idea.

 I was pretty new to it all and my partner was older but I was familiar with saunas and had an opinion of them – so I guess I felt I needed to find out more about them.
-My preconceptions were that I thought that I would just walk through the door and get fucked – you know, you just drop your trousers as soon as you’re in, so I guess that was very different.
+My preconceptions were that I thought that I would just walk through the door and get fucked – you know, you just drop your trousers as soon as you’re in.
+So I guess that was very different to the reality!

-I was amazed at how relaxed it was and quite low stressed – I could just go in, get changed and have a shower and then wander around and have a spa.
-I mean, considering that we were already having sex and thought we might carry this on in the sauna – it was nowhere near as immediate as I thought it was going to be.
+I was amazed at how relaxed it was and quite low-stress – I could just go in, get changed and have a shower and then wander around and have a spa.
+The sex was nowhere near as immediate as I thought it was going to be.

-It definitely did help that I was with someone and I was quite lucky to have someone to show me the ropes – and the sling and everything else!
-He’d already told me that I didn’t have to do anything that I didn’t want to do and that helped me relax – and it was obvious that there were a lot of condoms and lubeavailable which was also very reassuring.
+It definitely did help that I was with someone and I was quite lucky to have him show me the ropes – and the sling and everything else!
+He’d already told me that I didn’t have to do anything that I didn’t want to do and that helped me relax – and it was obvious that there were a lot of condoms and lube available which was also very reassuring.

 But that’s the fun of going to saunas – it’s more like a lucky dip.
 The first time we went to Sircuit in Melbourne (which is a bar downstairs and a cruising club upstairs) we were making out on the dancefloor and then my partner was dragging me upstairs.
 Now, I knew that the cruising club existed but I wasn’t exactly sure what it was.
-So when I saw we had our own room I thought, cool, we’ve got our own private making-out space – and then all these dicks came through the wall and I thought that was amazing!
-The glory holes were a complete surprise.
+So when I saw we had our own room I thought, cool, we’ve got our own private making-out space – and then all these dicks came through the wall!
+The glory holes were a complete, but very welcome, surprise.

 Another surprise I had in Melbourne – and quite a funny one – was being on holiday with my partner and deciding it would be fun to go to the sauna.
 But not realising that wearing glasses just isn’t very practical in a sauna.
 So I took them off and was walking down a darkened corridor and doing my best swagger when I saw this totally hot guy coming towards me – I was really eyeing him up and he kept on getting closer… until I walked into a mirror!
 So if you need a good tip, wear your contacts!